amandyev/sqreen-test/README.md

 # sqreen-test

 This project starts a tomcat in a docker container.
 Tomcat will automaticaly add a custom header to all HTTP responses.
-Any .war file present in the hode directory will be deployed.
+Any .war file present in the current directory will be deployed.

 1. Build docker image
 `sudo docker build -t ama/tomcat-sqreen .`